rvt/bbq-controller/README.md

 flow does put out the values to the virtual points
 To use Blynk you need to get a free account and get a auth-token you need to fill in to your node-red flow.

-### What you ned
+### What you need

 * Free blynk account [Blynk](https://blynk.io)
 * Access to Mosquitto MQTT broker, you could use an free online version MQTT broker or a local version on your rpi
 * Access to nodered.
-I think there are some onlineversions but you need a few moduless installed, not sure if that is possible.
+I think there are some onlineversions but you need a few modules installed, not sure if that is possible.
 I have tested this on my local rpi
 * node-red-contrib-string
 * node-red-contrib-blynk-ws
 * node-red-dashboard